-18. Avoid exchanging money on the street – this is only a good way to get ripped off
+18. Avoid exchanging money on the street – this is only a good way to get ripped off.

-20. Protect your devices with passwords – if your phone, laptop or tablet gets stolen while you’re travelling, thieves can access your financial details through apps and emails, and get access to your bank account and card information quite easily.
+20. Protect your devices with passwords.
+If your phone, laptop, or tablet gets stolen while you’re travelling, thieves can access your financial details through apps and emails, and get access to your bank account and card information quite easily.

-And of course, our friendly team of FXperts are always on hand to help you with any of your travel money needs – you just need to visit your nearest store for information on your foreign currency options, travel insurance and more!
+Our friendly team of FXperts are always on hand to help you with any of your travel money needs – you just need to visit your nearest store for information on your foreign currency options, travel insurance and more!

 This blog is provided for information only and does not take into consideration your objectives, financial situation or needs.
 You should consider whether the information and suggestions contained in any blog entry are appropriate for you, having regard to your own objectives, financial situation and needs.
 While we take reasonable care in providing the blog, we give no warranties or representations that it is complete or accurate, or is appropriate for you.
 We are not liable for any loss caused, whether due to negligence or otherwise, arising from use of, or reliance on, the information and/or suggestions contained in this blog.